 - Lender Summary & Disclosure

-- Length of Loan is 6-24 months with possibilities of extensions if you desire.
-However, there is a possibility of paying the Loan off in less than 1 month, but typically Loans have a prepayment penalty which is 6 months minimum interest.
+- Length of Loan is 6-24 months with the possibility of extensions if you desire.
+However, there is a possibility of paying the loan off in less than 1 month, but typically Loans have a prepayment penalty which is 6 months minimum interest.
 This means if the borrower(s) pays off the Loan within the first 6 months, the borrower(s) still owes for the remainder of the interest.
 After 6 months there is no prepayment penalty.

 - Loans usually have a low Loan to Value (LTV) ratio of 70% or less, which means that the borrower(s) puts in 30% of their own money to complete the transaction.